Al Veigel

-Allen Francis Veigel (January 30, 1917 – April 8, 2012) was a Major League Baseball starting pitcher, born in Dover, Ohio, who played for the Boston Bees during the 1939 season.
+Allen Francis Veigel (January 30, 1917 – April 8, 2012) was an American Major League Baseball starting pitcher, born in Dover, Ohio, who played for the Boston Bees during the 1939 season.
 Listed at 6 ft 1 in, 180 lb, he batted and threw right-handed.

 In a one-season career, Veigel posted a 0–1 record with a 6.75 ERA in two appearances, giving up six runs (four unearned) on three hits and five walks while striking out one in 22/3 innings of work.

-During World War II, Veigel served in the Army Air Force.
+During World War II, Veigel served in the United States Army Air Forces.
 After the war, he had a career in sales.
 He continued to be involved in sports as a high school and college basketball referee.

 Veigel died in the city of his birth on April 8, 2012, aged 95.